async-rs/async-std/docs/src/tutorial/handling_disconnection.md

 ```

 1. We add shutdown channel as an argument.
-2. Because of `select`, we can't use a `white let` loop, so we desugar it further into a `loop`.
+2. Because of `select`, we can't use a `while let` loop, so we desugar it further into a `loop`.
 3. In the shutdown case we use `match void {}` as a statically-checked `unreachable!()`.

 Another problem is that between the moment we detect disconnection in `client_writer` and the moment when we actually remove the peer from the `peers` map, new messages might be pushed into the peer's channel.
-To not lose these messages completely, we'll return the messages channel back to broker.
+To not lose these messages completely, we'll return the messages channel back to the broker.
-This also allows us to establish a useful invariant that the message channel strictly outlives the peer in the `peers` map, and make the broker itself infailable.
+This also allows us to establish a useful invariant that the message channel strictly outlives the peer in the `peers` map, and makes the broker itself infailable.

 ## Final Code